wp-plugins/x-forms-express/readme.txt

 Creating a template is easy, simply create a form and use the duplicate form function!

-###Upgrade to the Pro version
-**Now featured among the top quality plugins worldwide**

-We offer a lot in this version and you may be happy with just that...But you miss out on so much more from this form plugin that comes at a very low cost.
-*[Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)* and get the full Monty!
-As a buyer you will receive excellent professional support!

 == Installation ==

 1. After your download log into your WordPress admin interface